 - airport passenger charges and passenger load supplements

 - duplicate season tickets

 - Pullman supplements

 - sleeping berths, cabin on ships (if provided in the course of ordinary transport) — you can find further information in Tour Operators Margin Scheme for VAT (Notice 709/5)

 These are part of the single supply of passenger transport services.
 They’re often provided at no extra cost.
 Where an additional charge is made to the passenger it’s regarded as a supplement to the fare and either:

 These are not part of the single supply of passenger transport services but are supplied separately.
 These are normally standard-rated.
 They may include:

-- meals, snacks, sandwiches and drinks provided in the course of catering and supplied separately, you can find further information in Notice 709/1: catering and take-away food
+- meals, snacks, sandwiches and drinks provided in the course of catering and supplied separately, you can find further information in Catering, takeaway food (VAT Notice 709/1)

-- car parking, you can find further information in Notice 742: land and property
+- car parking, you can find further information in Land and property (VAT Notice 742)

 - cycle storage facilities